-Although Pittman-Robertson funds are only available to the States, the States often then make the funds available to individuals, organizations, or local governments for their qualifying programs.
+Although Pittman-Robertson funds are only available to the States, the States can make the funds available to individuals, organizations, or local governments for their qualifying programs.
 States have their own criteria and application process for obtaining these funds.
-The 25% share of the total project can often be in materials, labor, or other in-kind contribution, and not necessarily cash.

 If capital improvements are made with Pittman-Robertson funds, the State must control the land on which the capital improvements are to be made.
 States do not need to own the land, however.
 Control may be exercised through title, lease, easement, or agreement.
 Thus, a landowner could lease land to the State for the State to construct, operate, and maintain a public range.
-It would likely be far less difficult, however, for a State to obtain funds to construct a range on State-owned land.
-(Leases expire and they can be broken or terminated and, unless a lease specifies otherwise, improvements to real property by a tenant generally remain with the property.)
-Many states that offer grants to individuals or organizations for range development do not seem to require this level of control.
-Instead, control seems to be had by requiring certain use of the range.
+Many states that offer grants to individuals or organizations for range development do not typically require this level of control.
+Instead, control is often dictated by requiring certain use of the range.

-If States do not make grants and instead use the Pittman-Robertson funds by or through their own fish and game departments, an individual, an organization, or a unit of local government can always contact State officials with proposals to open or expand public ranges, e.g.:
+If States do not provide grants, and use the Pittman-Robertson funds by or through their own fish and game departments - an individual, an organization, or a unit of local government can always contact State officials with proposals to open or expand public ranges.

-- Offering privately-owned land, or land owned by local government, to the State (either by sale, lease, or donation) with the condition that the land be used for a target range (and any other conditions that do not violate the control requirement).
+Offering privately-owned land, or land owned by local government, to the State (either by sale, lease, or donation) with the condition that the land be used for a target range.

 States With Available Shooting Range Grants